The birth of the Kop

 1906 - Work was begun on what became the most famous football terrace in the world, shortly after our second League title win.
 The Kop started life as a tinder bank, with Liverpool Echo journalist Ernest Edwards being responsible for comparing it to the Spion Kop, site of a famous battle in the Boer War.
 The name stuck!

-1993 – Keeper Loris Karius was born in Biberach an der Riss.
+1993 – German keeper Loris Karius was born in Biberach an der Riss.
 He signed for £4.7m from 1.
 FSV Mainz 05 in July 2016, taking over the number one shirt.
 He has made 49 first-team appearances to date, keeping 22 clean sheets but making several high-profile errors, and has spent the past three seasons out on loan.

 Mo on his way in

 2017 – Forward Mohamed Salah agreed to sign from Roma for an initial €42m.
-He has so far scored a stunning 125 goals in 203 games across his first four campaigns, helping us to claim the UEFA Champions League in Madrid earlier this month, after Final disappointment the previous year in Kiev.
+He has scored a stunning 125 goals in 203 games across his first four campaigns, helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup and UEFA Super Cup.

 Bellers on his way

 2006 - Craig Bellamy signed from Blackburn Rovers for £6m.
 His one season in his first spell in L4 was only a partial success, as he grabbed nine goals in 42 games, with his finest moment coming in the Camp Nou as he scored a crucial goal in our 2-1 victory to help us progress towards Athens.
 He moved on to West Ham United for £7.5m in July 2007, the Hammers’ record fee paid.
 However, he rejoined the reds in a free transfer from Manchester City in August 2011 for another season.